-If you are in a relationship, look at the list below and see how many of the items apply to your relationship.
-If two or more items apply to your relationship, you are potentially in a relationship that is or is likely to become abusive.
+If you are in a relationship, look at the list below and see how many of the items apply to your and/or your partner.
+If two or more items apply to your relationship, you could be in an abusive relationship – or you could potentially be in a relationship that may become abusive.

 - How do you end abuse?